merry-goblin/routerlith/README.md

 ### Purpose

-The main purpose of Routerlith is to handle your route in order to call controller's methods.
+The main purpose of Routerlith is to handle your routes in order to call controller's methods.

 ### Description